 As you might have guessed, in this one you look for a dragon and it doubles as a counting book.
 The companion book, Have You Seen My Monster? deals in shapes.
 They’re both so fun with blank and white ink illustrations and a splash of one color.

-This one is fun because every page has a room of a different color and EVERYTHING is that color, so it is surprisingly tricky to find the objects.
+This search and find book is fun because every page has a room of a different color and EVERYTHING is that color, so it is surprisingly tricky to find the objects.
 And then in the final page, all the colors come together and it’s absolutely vibrant and delightful.

 I am obsessed with this series with the most gorgeously designed patterns and you have to find the animal that’s just a little bit different.
 For example, which camel only has one hump?
 Which butterfly hasn’t yet left the cocoon?
 My girls love this book and the other books in the series including Where’s the Pair? and One is Not a Pair.